-Alumni Impact Fund - for staff
+The Alumni Impact Fund: staff applications

 The Alumni Impact Fund welcomes applications from all Academic and Professional Services staff across the University of Birmingham and University of Birmingham Dubai.